AbsolutelyLudicrous/Misc/linux-live-usbs.markdown

 Your enemy isn't tech savvy enough to intercept your internet traffic or can't quite understand this whole computering thing.

 Read: if you're trying to protect yourself from your parents.

+In this situation, any old distro will do.

+> Why not use Tails?

+Tails kinda sucks for day-to-day usage.
+Routing traffic through Tor is slow, plus power users may find it bloated at first.
+Tails is very much designed for maximum phyiscal security, attempting to use it as a daily distro is suboptimal.

+I recommend using [Solus Mate Edition](https://distrowatch.com/table.php?distribution=solus), but ultimately any distro will do.

+Solus offers the following:

+ + It offers encryption on install.
+   You can encrypt your system on install.

+ + It's rolling-release.
+   Most operating systems are point-releases.
+   You get a big update every few months.
+   E.G., Windows 7, Windows 8, Windows 10 and MacOS X 10.6, MacOS X 10.7, ..., MacOS X 10.13.
+   Solus is rolling.
+   You do not have traditional major releases, all software is updated constantly.
+   You will have access to the latest stable versions of the software you use.
+   This generally makes for fewer security holes and bugs being patched faster.

+ + It's relatively lightweight.
+   Compared to some other "beginner" distros (\*cough\* \*cough\* Ubuntu!), Solus is downright slim.
+   A fresh Solus install will run on under 10Gb of storage.
+   A fresh Ubuntu install takes 25Gb.

+ + It's idiot-resistant.
+   Solus is easy to use, it features graphical tools for everything, it has a simple installation procedure, it can be used without ever touching a terminal.
+   That being said, learners will enjoy how simple it is to "git gud" on it.

+#### If you need just a basic live distro, with few additional security features, use Solus.

+**Crazy software security and learning how to use a UNIX system:**

+//TODO OpenBSD shilling